w3c/wcag-act/wcag-ruleset-review-process.md

 ## Implementations

-An implementation is either an accessibility testing tool, or a testing methodology.
+An implementation is either a rule in an accessibility testing tool, or a procedure in a testing methodology.
 Implementations show that the ACT rule works in practice, and that the interpretation made by the rule is one that is used in real-world accessibility testing.
 Because of this, having more implementations, or having an implementation that has a lot of users weighs heavily in demonstrating that the assumptions and interpretation in the rule are acceptable to the accessibility community.

 An implementation must be correct.
 This is determined by running the tool or methodology on the test cases provided in the rule.
 Acknowledging that not all implementors distinguish between "passed" and "inapplicable", and that semi-automated tools can return "cantTell" as a result, an implementation is considered correct when it gets one of the allowed outcomes for all of the test cases: